tulasinnd/PhonePe-Pulse-Data-2018-2022-Analysis/README.md

     4 TOP STATES DATA

 1 Geo-Visualization:
-    The India map shows the Total Transactions of PhonePe in both state wide and District wide.

-    It comes with zoom option and on hover displays the content related to that particular state or district.The main functions I have used to create this map are (User can give year and quarter input to show how the data changed over time)
+    The India map shows the Total Transactions of PhonePe in both state wide and District wide.It comes with zoom option and on hover displays the content related to that particular state or district.The main functions I have used to create this map are (User can give year and quarter input to show how the data changed over time)

-    Plotlys scatter_geo for plotting districts along with the conent
+    1 Plotlys scatter_geo for plotting districts along with the conent

-    Plotlys coropleth for drawing the states in India map
+    2 Plotlys coropleth for drawing the states in India map

 2 Transactions Analysis:
     The Transactions data mainly contains the total Transactions count and total amount  in each state and